sharonyehet/PS_EMS_Web/README.md

 ## Project Introduction

-This project is for PolicyStreet Fullstack Developer assignment, developed by Sharon.
-There are pages including Employee Listing, Employee Details, and Create & Edit Employee Details with mobile responsive supported.
+This project includes pages such as Employee Listing, Employee Details, and Create & Edit Employee Details with mobile responsive supported.
 Kindly refer to below for more details.

 ### Employee Listing